MEMBER VIRGINIA HOUSE OF DELEGATES (1996 -

 Feasibility of Creating a Regional Rapid Transit Network, co-Chair;

-Board of Veteran Services; Chair, Criminal Justice Subcommittee of the Governor’s Violence Against Women Commission; Governor's Biotechnology Advisory Board, Subcommittee Studying Virginia's Land Conservation Tax Credit; Criminal Justice Services Board; Chair, Victim Witness Advisory Committee; Commission on Northern Virginia Regional Transportation Authority; Commission on Mandated Health Insurance Benefits; Child Support Review Panel.
+Board of Veteran Services; Chair, Criminal Justice Subcommittee of the Governor’s Violence Against Women Commission; Governor's Biotechnology Advisory Board, Subcommittee Studying Virginia's Land Conservation Tax Credit; Criminal Justice Services Board; Chair, Victim Witness Advisory Committee; Commission on Northern Virginia Regional Transportation Authority; Commission on Mandated Health Insurance Benefits; Child Support Enforcement Panel.

 FAIRFAX CASA (COURT APPOINTED SPECIAL ADVOCATES) (1993-2000)